Face Coverings and Masks

 If you choose to wear a face shield, it is recommended - if possible - to wear it in addition to a properly fitted cloth masks.

-Face shields do not comply with the City of Hamilton Face Covering By-law.
+Face shields and mouth shields do not comply with the City of Hamilton Face Covering By-law.
 As a better than nothing approach, the WHO recommends that if face shields are to be used, the wearer should ensure proper design that covers the sides of the face and extend below the chin.
 For certain populations, those with mental health disorders, developmental disabilities, deaf and hard of hearing community and children, the WHO supports the use of face shields.

 Masks or respirators with exhalation valves